What makes the Wells Fargo ExpressSend Service right for me?

 For one low transaction fee, send up to a country’s aggregate daily transfer amount with your Wells Fargo ExpressSend Service to your beneficiary.
 Please refer to country-specific pages for more information on transaction limits and fees, which vary by country.

 The transaction fee will be charged for each transfer.
-Open an eligible Wells Fargo Checking Package® and the transaction fee is discounted.

 Estimate how much it will cost to send money with the ExpressSend Remittance Cost Estimator.